-"Well, you'd have to read it for yourself cause I'm not really that much of a wonky person that can go point by point.
-But it does talk about controlling the means of production and all of the regular socialist things that everybody knows about.
-And it talks about equality, justice, freedom, peace, everything that everybody on the left is supposed to be interested in.
-Good foreign policy ideas, the end of the drug wars and just the usual host of lefty ideas, most of which I'm in accordance with."
+“Well, you’d have to read it for yourself cause I’m not really that much of a [policy] wonky person that can go point-by-point.
+But it does talk about seizing the means of production and all of the regular socialist things that everybody knows about.
+And it talks about equality, justice, freedom, peace, everything that everybody on the left is supposedly interested in.
+It’s got good foreign policy ideas for the end of the drug wars and just the usual host of lefty ideas, most of which I’m in accordance with.”

 Ending the drug wars is one I want to talk about because on your campaign website you highlight four issues and one of them is legalizing marijuana.
 Why is that an important issue to you and why is it we don’t hear from Barack Obama and Mitt Romney about that issue?

-"Oh boy, well, it's an important issue to me that pot be legalized, there's about 50,000 reasons. ...
-[People should be able] to relax with a drink or smoke a joint if they choose to if this is, indeed, a free country.
-The facts of the matter are that almost, I think it is...not totally clear about this because I forget numbers but it's something like 6 of 10 prisoners in jail and in prison in America are there for pot arrests.
-And the real reason why I think it should be legalized is because the minute it is it will totally begin the disarmament of the prison military industrial complex of the United States which gets a payout every time it locks a young kid, a working class kid, a teenager of color.
-Soon as they get them arrested on a joint and they do use racial profiling to do it in working class areas, soon as they get those kids, well, they throw them in jail and they get a payout for that of course and they get a payout for building prisons and so much of this election is about privatizing prisons.
+“Oh boy, well, it’s an important issue to me that pot be legalized, there’s about 50,000 reasons why. … But of course the biggest one is that we live in a free country.
+And adults should have the liberty to relax with a drink or smoke a joint if they choose to if this is, indeed, a free country.
+The facts of the matter are that almost, I think it is…not totally clear about this because I forget numbers but it’s something like 6 of 10 prisoners in jail and in prison in America are there for pot arrests.
+And the real reason why I think it should be legalized is because the minute it is it will totally begin the disarmament of the prison-military-industrial complex of the United States, which gets a payout every time it locks a young kid, a working class kid, a teenager of color.
+[As] soon as they get them arrested on a joint — and they do use racial profiling to do it in working-class areas, soon as they get those kids, well, they throw them in jail and they get a payout for that of course and they get a payout for building prisons and so much of this election is about privatizing prisons.
 If people really were aware of what issues really are.